wustl-data/wustl-data.github.io/docs/modules/apis/assignment.md

     :::tip

-    You may use the asterisk operator as described in the docs to implement this function without retrieving county-level FIPS codes.
+    You may use the asterisk operator as described in the Census API docs to implement this function without retrieving county-level FIPS codes.

     :::